zfields/nes-rob/docs/research.md

 the motors.
 This led to the discovery of an additional input sequence.
 The test screen flashes a continuous, alternating binary stream (e.g. `101010101010...`).

-At the time of writing, the binary testing signal is the only way known to disable the LED.
+At the time of writing, the test signal is the only way known to disable the LED.
 However, the behavior resulting from this signal is more complicated than simply disabling the LED.

-**Observed Behaviors:**
+**Observed Behavior:**

 - `10` issued 10 times (or `10101010101010101010`) was discovered to be the most
 reliable way to elicit a response from R.O.B. _(responses have been observed